a-h-b/dadasnake/README.md

 The first run will install the conda environment containing DADA2 and the other programs that will be used by all users.
 I'd strongly suggest to **remove one line from the activation script** ( conda/XXXXXXXX/etc/conda/activate.d/activate-r-base.sh ) after the installation, namely the one reading: `R CMD javareconf > /dev/null 2>&1 || true`, because you don't need this line later and if two users run this at the same time it can cause trouble.

 7) Databases:
 The dadasnake does not supply databases.
-I'd suggest to use the [silva database](https://www.arb-silva.de/no_cache/download/archive/current/Exports/) for 16S data and [unite](https://doi.org//10.15156/BIO/786336) for ITS.
-Dadasnake uses [mothur](https://www.mothur.org/) to do the classification, as it's faster and likely more accurate than the DADA2 option.
+I'd suggest to use the [SILVA database](https://www.arb-silva.de/no_cache/download/archive/current/Exports/) for 16S data and [UNITE](https://doi.org//10.15156/BIO/786336) for ITS.
+* dadasnake uses [mothur](https://www.mothur.org/) to do the classification, as it's faster and likely more accurate than the DADA2 option.
 You need to format the database like for mothur ([see here](https://www.mothur.org/wiki/Taxonomy_outline)).
-In addition to mothur, dadasnake implements [DECIPHER](http://www2.decipher.codes/Documentation.html).
-You can find decipher [data bases](http://www2.decipher.codes/Downloads.html) on the decipher website or build them yourself.
-You can also use dadasnake to blast and to annotate fungal taxonomy with guilds via funguild, if you have suitable databases.
+* In addition to mothur, dadasnake implements [DECIPHER](http://www2.decipher.codes/Documentation.html).
+You can find decipher [databases](http://www2.decipher.codes/Downloads.html) on the decipher website or build them yourself.
+* You can also use dadasnake to blast and to annotate fungal taxonomy with guilds via funguild, if you have suitable databases.
-**You need to set the path to the databases of your choice in the config file.** It makes sense to change this for your system in the config.default.yaml file upon installation, if all users access databases in the same place.
+**You need to set the path to the databases of your choice in the config file.** By default, dadasnake looks for databases in the directory above where it was called.
+It makes sense to change this for your system in the config.default.yaml file upon installation, if all users access databases in the same place.

 8) R-package phyloseq:
 While DADA2 and other useful R-packages are part of the conda-environment, phyloseq does not like being installed via conda right now.
 If you want a phyloseq hand-off, install phyloseq into the common conda environment after the testrun.
 First, check which environment was created: